 THE THRILLING 12 DAY TIGER TOUR OF INDIA

 Out first stop after reaching Delhi was the Ranthambore National Park in Rajasthan for a two-night stay.
-The drive itself to the reserve was a colourful treat – watching the bird life, the village life and tasting yummy Rajasthani snacks.
-We reached late evening, welcomed by the song of the birds around the lodging place which is another treat in itself – surrounded by dense forest on one side it gave the thrill of “what if Tiger comes here” and on the other hand threw our eyes wide open to amazing birds, never seen before.
+The drive itself to the reserve was a colorful treat – watching the birdlife, the village life and tasting yummy Rajasthani snacks.
+We reached the late evening, welcomed by the song of the birds around the lodging place which is another treat in itself – surrounded by dense forest on one side it gave the thrill of “what if Tiger comes here” and on the other hand threw our eyes wide open to amazing birds, never seen before.

-There are five core zones of Ranthambore Tiger reserve which are traversed through via Jeep Safari – which is either taken up early morning between 6-9am or early evening 2pm-5pm.
+There are five core zones of Ranthambore Tiger reserve which are traversed through via Jeep Safari – which is either taken up early morning between 6-9 am or early evening 2 pm-5 pm.
 We explored the nook and corner of these five zones.
-And the I found out that the two places loved by the Tiger as its resting or can saying gaming zone are the SOORWAL LAKE and the ruins of the RANTHAMBORE FORT.
+And then I found out that the two places loved by the Tiger as its resting or can be saying gaming zone is the SOORWAL LAKE and the ruins of the RANTHAMBORE FORT.
 We got amazing captures of the majestic animal in these two regions.

 And I also loved the hidden Ganesha temple of the Fort region, where through binoculars we spotted a Tiger at a long distance.
 And I also found some peace here – something that I had never experienced before.
 There is surely something about the spiritual places amid the Tiger’s Den!